Divide-By-0/blog/content/posts/movies.md

 The notes for these movies are just summaries of what friends have told me about.
 Approximately ranked with most-want-to-watch at the top.

 - **The Secret and Their Eyes (original Spanish version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
-- **Internet's Own Boy**: Story about Aaron Schwartz.
 - **Shoplifters**: Director is very good (though this is his best), this won a number of international film festivals.
 Usually recommended for people who liked Parasite.
+- **Eternal Sunshine of the Spotless Mind**: Recommended 2x to me
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
 - **Black Panther 2**: Was shot at MIT, so I have to see it even though most people say it is subpar.
 - **The Banshees of Inisherin**: Scottish comedy.
-- **Primer**: "Primer is on the [Most Complicated Films IMDb list], thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
+- **Primer**: "Primer is on the Most Complicated Films IMDb list, thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
 There is an explanation for almost everything that happens, but you have to watch the movie at least twice to put all the clues together."
 - **Children of Heaven**: Iranian film about lost pair of shoes that was nominated for Academy Awards.
 This was my film teacher's favorite movie of all time.
 - **PK**: Bollywood movie that seems to be about an alien but is really about being human.
 - **Song of the sea**: Scottish film with Anime vibes.